emiljdd/Tweepy-SparkTwitterI/README.md

 ### Step 4

-Create a tuple that will be made into a list, check for hashtags, sets everything to lowercase, reduces by the predetermined key, stores the object as a tweet object, stores the tweets in descending order (since we are gioing to retrieve the top ten tweets) and registers every ten tweets to a table for later referencing.
+First create a tuple that will be made into a list.
+Second, check for hashtags and sets everything to lowercase,which reduces by the predetermined key, Finally, it stores the object as a tweet object, stores the tweets in descending order (since we are going to retrieve the top ten tweets) and registers every ten tweets to a table for later referencing.

                ( lines.flatMap( lambda text: text.split( " " ) )
                   .filter( lambda word: word.lower().startswith("#") )